aarangurenn/Data_Analysis_Portafolio_Project/README.md

 Description: The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2021.
 This project includes the following steps:

--- Total cases vs total deaths
+•	Total cases vs total deaths

--- Likelihood of dying in your country
+•	Likelihood of dying in your country

--- Looking at total cases vs population
+•	Looking at total cases vs population

--- Looking at countries with highest infection rates compare to poulation
+•	Looking at countries with highest infection rates compared to population

--- Showing the highest counties death cout per population
+•	showing the highest counties death count per population

 Technology: MYSQL